 (ii) with the leave of the Tribunal, by any other person.

-(7) A person who, not being an Australian legal practitioner (within the meaning of that term in the Legal Profession Act 2008 section 3), demands or receives any fee or reward for representing a party to an appeal commits an offence.
+(7) A person who, not being a legal practitioner, demands or receives any fee or reward for representing a party to an appeal commits an offence.

 Penalty: $500.

 (8) The Tribunal shall afford to a person who is entitled to be heard at an appeal a reasonable opportunity to call or give evidence, to examine or cross-examine witnesses, and to make submissions to the Tribunal.